 Cannabidiol (CBD) can be briefly defined as a natural extract from the hemp plant.
 It contains no trace of THC so is both legal and non-intoxicating.
-Unlike THC, CBD has no addictive or psychoactive elements, but will provide many more benefits.
+Unlike THC, CBD has no addictive or psychoactive elements.
 As a result, many people are known to use CBD for its restorative properties.

 CBD is available mostly in oil form, which is extracted from the hemp plant and then mixed with a ‘carrier’ oil.
 In this article we will explain how the Grass & Co.
 CBD Oil is made, outlining the range of processes involved in cultivating, extracting, and refining CBD oil.